 Breed association officers and registrars have few resources for training and continuing education.
 Beginning August 18, The Livestock Conservancy will offer a series of online workshops addressing best practices to help organizations identify gaps and improve their organizational management.

-This training series aligns with the best practices required for accreditation, so it will be especially beneficial to officers and leaders of breed associations and clubs.
-The training is divided into 9 modules, with the live online training held from 6:30-7:30 pm Eastern Time on the third Thursday of each month.
+The training series is divided into 9 modules, with the live online training held from 6:30-7:30 pm Eastern Time on the third Thursday of each month.
 Organizations or individuals may register for a single module or for the entire series.
 The cost is $35 per module or $280 for the series per organization.
 Training is open to all members of an organization.
 Following initial participant registration, a discount code is available for additional participants.
 Please email firstname.lastname@example.org for the discount code.
-Module fees may be applied to an organization’s accreditation application.

-- Cultivating Leadership in Breed Organizations Training & Accreditation Program Overview
+- Cultivating Leadership in Breed Organizations Training Overview

-- Module 1 – Establishing and Managing Articles of Incorporation and By-Laws, September 15, 2022
+- Module 1 – Establishing and Managing Articles of Incorporation and By-Laws (now available on Teachable)

 - Module 4 – Building and Maintaining an Effective Board, December 15, 2022